atlasxomics/AtlasXbrowser_docs/docs/Installation.rst

       python --version

    This should return Python 3.7.xx.
 If this is not the case, deactivate the conda environment using "conda deactivate'.
-Repeat this command until there is no conda environment listed at the left side of the terminal and then reactivate the environment.
+Repeat this command until there is no conda environment listed on the left side of the terminal and then reactivate the environment.

 * To install all the necessary packages for AtlasXBrowser run the following commands in the activated conda environment.